• Skip to main content

 Abbie Wu is starting middle school and she is looking for something to be "her thing."
 Abbie is also a little bit high strung and so when she and her friends decide to institute a lunch time revolution, the results are hilarious.
 Young readers who like their books to have a heavy dose of doodling will love this book.
 It's very refreshing and honest about the struggles of early teens trying to find their place, as well as all the embarrassing moments that take place on the journey.

-drama by raina telgemeier book cover with two boys and a girl walking on stage
+Drama by Raina Relgemeier book cover with illustration of two boys and a girl walking on stage

 Find it: Amazon | Bookshop